• Train

 Deep neural networks employ deep architectures in neural networks.
 “Deep” refers to functions with higher complexity in the number of layers and units in a single layer.
 The ability to manage large datasets in the cloud made it possible to build more accurate models by using additional and larger layers to capture higher levels of patterns.

 The two key phases of neural networks are called training (or learning) and inference (or prediction), and they refer to the development phase versus production or application.
-When creating the architecture of deep network systems, the developer chooses the number of layers and the type of neural network, and training determines the weights.
+When creating the architecture of deep network systems, the developer chooses the number of layers and the type of neural network, and training data determines the weights.

 3 Types of Deep Neural Networks